-The objective of most donors who make leadership gifts is to support Amherst in perpetuity, through the establishment of an endowed fund, the capital support necessary for a building, or the specific donation of a major tangible asset, such as art, a musical instrument, or rare books.
+Many leadership gifts support Amherst in perpetuity through the establishment of an endowed fund, the capital support necessary for a building, or the specific donation of a major tangible asset, such as art, a musical instrument, or rare books.

-Because of the complexity of these gifts, and because they often entail transfer of significant assets, most donors have individual discussions with college gift officers about purpose, timing, impact, and gift credit.
+Because of the complexity of these gifts, most donors have individual discussions with college gift officers about purpose, timing, impact, and gift credit.

-For more information, contact Gretchen Dwyer, Director of Leadership Giving.
+For more information, contact Gretchen Dwyer, Executive Director of Leadership Giving.

 - Gifts in kind (e.g. art)